fightforthefuture/digital-climate-strike-wp/README.md

     iframeHost: 'https://assets.digitalclimatestrike.net'

     /**
      * Prevents the widget iframe from loading Google Analytics.
-Defaults to
+Not checked
-     * false.
+     * by default.
 (Google Analytics will also be disabled if doNotTrack is set on
      * the user's browser.)
      */
     disableGoogleAnalytics: false

     /**
      * Always show the widget, even when someone has closed the widget and set the cookie on their device.
      * Useful for testing.
-Defaults to false.
+Not checked by default.
      */
     alwaysShowWidget: false

     /**
      * Automatically makes the widget full page.
-Defaults to false.
+Not checked by default.
      */
     forceFullPageWidget: false

     /**
     * For the full page widget, shows a close button "x" and hides the message about the site being
     * available tomorrow.
-Defaults to false.
+Not checked by default.
     */
     showCloseButtonOnFullPageWidget: false